foundry-vtt-community/wiki.js/development/api/document/actor.md

 ```

 ## Overview

 > Stub
 > This section is a stub, you can help by contributing to it.

 ---
 ## Key Concepts

 > Stub
 > This section is a stub, you can help by contributing to it.

 ### Linked vs. Unlinked Actors

 > Stub
 > This section is a stub, you can help by contributing to it.

 ---
 ## API Interactions

 > Stub
 > This section is a stub, you can help by contributing to it.

+---
 ## Specific Use Cases

 > Stub
 > This section is a stub, you can help by contributing to it.